-Support for refugees, especially voluntary returnees, and host communities
+Support to refugees, especially voluntary returnees, and host communities

-Title: Support for refugees, especially voluntary returnees, and host communities in Kenya
+Title: Support to refugees, especially voluntary returnees, and host communities in Kenya

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) Special Initiative ‘Tackling the root causes of displacement – reintegrating refugees’

-Lead executing agency: Refugee Affairs Secretariat (Ministry of Interior), Kenya
+Lead executing agency: Refugee Affairs Secretariat (Ministry of Interior & Coordination of National Government), Kenya

 As a result of violent conflict in South Sudan, Somalia and other countries of the region, the number of refugees in Kenya has now risen to over half a million.
 The refugees are not permitted to pursue any employment or agricultural activities outside the refugee camps.
 As such, they have developed little self-sufficiency or capacity for reintegration back in their home countries.